hack4impact/feedback-survey-automation/README.md

 ### Nodemailer

-We use the [Nodemailer NPM package] to send feedback survey emails to nonprofits.
+We use the [Nodemailer NPM package] to send reminder feedback survey emails to Hack4Impact chapters.

 ### Linters